Should I Become a Butcher?

 Butchers or meat cutters process and cut meat in processing plants or for customers in grocery stores and butcher shops.
-Types and cuts of meats may include beef, poultry, lamb, pork, veal, sausage, chops, roasts and steaks.
 In addition to cutting, grinding, weighing and wrapping meats, butchers must also adhere to all health regulations, sharpen knives, prepare meats for display and maintain inventory.
 Butchers must use caution when using sharp instruments and often work standing for prolonged periods of time.
 Self-employment opportunities are available in this field, as well as full-time opportunities working indoors.

-While prospective butchers must receive on-the-job training, they can also enroll in a certificate program to prepare for employment.
-The table below includes the requirements necessary to become a butcher.
+While prospective butchers receive on-the-job training, they can also enroll in a certificate program to prepare for employment.

 |Key Skills||Prospective butchers must have strong hand-eye coordination and the ability to lift 40 pounds.
 Additional physical skills include the ability to stand for long periods of time and work in varying temperatures.|